bustleandflurry/bottle-api-json-formatting/README.md

 bottle-api-json-formatting
 =====================

-This plugin formats all output into a a simple json schema.
+A Bottle plugin which encapsulates results and errors in a json object.
 This makes it much easier to build REST based api services with bottle.

 Installation